SeanMcP/react-and-accessibility/outline.md

     - `axe`
 - Recommendations
   - Advocate for a11y for your product
-  - It is easier, cheaper, and quicker to proritize a11y in the beginning
+  - It is easier, cheaper, and quicker to prioritize a11y in the beginning
   - Audit early and often
   - Build a11y checks into your QA CI/CD process